A D Day Commemoration

 Location: Honfleur

 We disembark at the riverside town of Honfleur and make our way to Paris in the wake of the Normandy freedom fighters, Free French and Allied forces.
 In the unyielding summer of 1944 in Normandy, the devastation was immense.
 Around two million soldiers, twice the area’s peacetime population, clashed in brutal combat.
 Civilians suffered greatly, with over 60,000 casualties and 500,000 buildings obliterated.
 The local inhabitants of Normandy had few choices: remain at home and hope for the best, try to escape if they could, or hide in quarries and makeshift shelters.
 In the Calvados département, the final village to be liberated was Honfleur, miraculously undamaged, achieving freedom on 25 August - the same day as Paris.
 Heading to Paris we hear tales of the French who fought for their country’s liberation.
 A two-hour drive brings us to Mont-Valérien, a poignant memorial site that served as the main execution location for the Nazi authorities in France during World War II.
 Mont-Valérien was designated in 1941 as the site for executing hostages, and Resistance fighters condemned by Nazi military tribunals as retaliation for attacks on soldiers.
 Between March 1941 and August 1944, over a thousand people were executed here.
 From September 1941, reprisals included executing hostages from the same social or political circles as those who committed attacks, often in the areas where the attacks occurred.
 Hailed as the ‘Saviour of Paris’, General der Infanterie, Dietrich von Choltitz, will forever be remembered for his decision to allegedly defy Hitler’s order to destroy the city.
 Surrendering to the Free French forces on 25 August 1944, he found that the French Resistance had already taken control of much of the city and he would not have been able to carry out his Fuhrer’s orders anyway.
 During the Allied invasion of Normandy, Parisians, led by Resistance fighters and supported by the French Forces of the Interior (FFI), began a courageous revolt against their occupiers.
 Street battles erupted across the city as Resistance fighters and citizens fought to reclaim their freedom, with General Patton ultimately leading the US Third Army to victory.
 Entering Paris, we visit a vivid reminder that many Parisians never gave up on their beloved city.
 Situated in the pavilions at Place Denfert-Rochereau, the Musée de la Libération de Paris reveals the previously unknown Liberation of Paris command headquarters hidden beneath the West Pavilion.
 This site served as Colonel Rol’s (French Forces of the Interior) command post during the uprising on 19 August 1944.
 We explore a rich collection of artefacts, photographs and personal stories from the Liberation of Paris, showcasing the bravery and resilience of Parisians during World War II.
 This evening, we gather to honour and remember those who fought bravely, those who resisted oppression, and those who were innocently caught up in the chaos of war.
 We take a moment to reflect on their sacrifices and contributions, while also celebrating the freedom they bestowed upon us in this vibrant, liberated city.
-Accommodation: Paris Hotel Meals: Breakfast onboard, Farewell Event
+Accommodation: Paris Hotel (or similar) Meals: Breakfast onboard, Farewell Event

 Day 9 : Paris